Read examples below of what people and organisations say about us:

 Among others, they provided very timely, critical and valuable information not only to us in the Armed Forces but also to other government and non-government disaster response agencies.

 Rescue Global are a cut above the rest.
 Military commanders like me listened to them and so did the leaders and managers of various disaster response agencies.

 They returned to the Philippines many times after Yolanda – for disaster response, exercises, training and building up of the Crisis and Disaster Resilience Alliance (CaDRA), of which I am a proud member.

-Rescue Global is an A-team – composed of highly skilled technicians and specialists (commanders, planners, pathfinders, aviators, communicators, etc.) as front-liners and headquarters staff including masters degree
+Rescue Global is an A-team – composed of highly skilled technicians and specialists (commanders, planners, pathfinders, aviators, communicators, etc.) as front-liners and headquarters staff including masters degree holders and PhDs.

 These are all men and women who are committed to getting their mandate done - that of saving lives by empowering others.

 Rescue Global exercises superb military–style leadership and combines this with very sound management principles befitting a top-notch corporation.

 Rescue Global not only leads the pack but are game changers in the field of humanitarian assistance and disaster response.
 I foresee a big role for Rescue Global in the global arena in the years ahead”.